 Cinema projectors were large complex machines, which had to project at a distance onto a very large screen.
-So they were very different from the film projectors owned by small businesses.
+So they were very different from the film projectors owned by individuals and small businesses.

 There was little time for projectionists to sit back, although this did improve with later developments for loading the reels of film.